 - NameCheap, Porkbun or any other registrar, to purchase your personal address on the Internet — the domain that will point to the server.

-- CloudFlare is a DNS server, where your personal address (domain) works.
+- deSEC or CloudFlare (not recommended) is a DNS server, where your personal address (domain) works.

 - Backblaze is an IaaS, that provides free storage for your encrypted backups.